Overview

 When they open a slam is very unlikely for our side and a penalty double will rarely be useful.
 E.g.

-Optional Extension After 1 Opening or 1 Opening
+Optional Extension After 1 Opening or 1 Opening and Raises

 Given that a 1 and 1 opening can be ambiguous, the relay double can be extended to auctions such as: